Indians win 15th straight over Tigers with 7-2 victory

 UP NEXT

-Tigers: RHP Spencer Turnbull (3-15, 4.77 ERA) gets the ball Wednesday.
-He leads the majors in losses.
+Tigers: RHP Spencer Turnbull (3-15, 4.77 ERA) leads the majors in losses going into Wednesday’s start.
 The rookie is 0-11 over 15 starts since beating Atlanta on May 31.

 Indians: Rookie RHP Aaron Civale (3-3, 1.93 ERA) is 2-0 with a 1.38 ERA in two starts against Detroit.